Community Care Health & Coronavirus (COVID-19) Coverage

 A5.
 Due to COVID-19, some providers may have reduced their practices’ office hours and/or closed.
 Many, however, remain available by phone.
 Please call the provider’s office before arriving at their location.

 A7.
-If you do feel ill or believe you have been exposed, please call your doctor first and/or use Telehealth services (see A4 above).
-As in any situation, if you believe you are experiencing a life threating emergency, please call 911 and describe your situation, or go to the nearest hospital/emergency room.
+If you do feel ill or believe you have been exposed, please call your doctor first and/or use Telehealth services (see A3 above).
+As in any situation, if you believe you are experiencing a life threatening emergency, please call 911 and describe your situation, or go to the nearest hospital/emergency room.

-- COVID-19 screening visits: CCH is waiving out-of-pocket costs for medically necessary COVID-19 screening (including, but not limited to, co-pays, deductibles, or coinsurance) for hospital (including emergency department), urgent care visits, and provider office visits where the purpose of the visit is to be screened and/or tested for COVID-19.
+- COVID-19 screening visits: CCH will cover medically necessary COVID screening for hospital (including emergency department), urgent care, and provider office visits where the purpose of the visit is to be screened and/or tested for COVID-19.
+Please contact Customer Service for details on costs.

 - COVID-19 testing: CCH is waiving out-of-pocket costs (see above) for medically necessary COVID-19 FDA-approved testing.
 Only a health care provider or hospital can administer the test and send the sample to an approved lab for results.